-As the construction industry increasingly embraces digital tools, many jurisdictions are transitioning to electronic plan review (ePlan) for permit applications.
-Electronic submittals became standard practice during COVID, and fortunately, it hasn’t gone away.
+As the construction industry increasingly embraces digital tools, many jurisdictions are transitioning to electronic plan review (ePlan) for SJ permits and applications.
+Electronic submittals became standard practice during COVID-19, and fortunately, it hasn’t gone away.

 The City of San Jose is no exception, with SJePlan now the standard method for most building projects.